A night photography course around the iconic Sydney harbour during Vivid season.

 Fast track your photographic technical and artistic skills

-Learn how to set up your DLSR camera, digital compact or mirrorless camera
+Learn how to set up your DLSR camera, digital compact, mirrorless camera or smartphone camera

 An understanding of what these settings are and when and where to use them.